MarkNisarg/proof-buddy/README.md

 ## Google Cloud

+Abstract:
+In the following steps you will be creating an OAuth Account with Google Cloud, which is a cloud based service that handles POST/GET requests.
+Furthermore, it will be used for generating credentials for registering users both Students and Instructors on your local machine.

+Installation Steps:

 1. Open a new internet browsers and navigate to Google Cloud at the following Link: https://console.cloud.google.com/

 <br>